 From the Seattle side, catch the Bainbridge Island Ferry to get there.
 From the Kitsap side, you can drive onto the island via Highway 305.
 The island is filled with thousands of acres of parks and gardens, including the picturesque Bloedel Reserve.

 Wander the waterfront or the adorable downtown village of Winslow where you’ll find local shops and dining options.
 Bainbridge Island is also home to several wineries, a brewery, and a distillery so you can create your own tasting tour.
 Annually, you'll find art tours with open studios.

 This is a great day trip, but if you stay a night or two, look to the island’s cottages, inns and vacation rental options rather than expecting larger chain hotels.

 02 of 28

-Visitors to the city should delve into the city’s outdoor spaces as they’re fantastic — keep it local and explore a park in the city, or branch out and take a whale watching tour in the nearby San Juan Islands, or go skiing or hiking at nearby Mt.
+Visitors to the city should immerse themselves in the city’s outdoor spaces as they’re fantastic—keep it local and explore a park in the city, walk along the bay, or branch out and take a whale watching tour in the nearby San Juan Islands.
+In winter you can go skiing on nearby Mt.
 Baker.
-Bellingham has plenty of dining and cultural spots to enjoy, including the Mt.
-Baker Theatre and Whatcom Museum of History and Art.
-If you like a little bit of history added into the mix, visit the Fairhaven Historic District within the city limits of Bellingham, but with its own thing going on.

 03 of 28